unification-com/haiku-node-prototype/README.md

 The Babel and Haiku CLI
 -----------------------

-There are two command line tools, simulating the behaivour of the end user, and the Haiku server.
-Their names are respectively, 'babel' and 'haiku'.We are going to demonstrate App3 consuming data from App1 and App2.
+In this prototype implementation, there are two command line tools simulating the behaivour of the Haiku server, and the end user.
+Their names are respectively "haiku" and "babel".
+We are going to demonstrate App3 consuming data from App1 and App2.

 Once the Docker composition is up, and the system tests have run, open a bash process on the `babel` container: